COVID-19 HCBS Provider Information

 Providers of Home and Community Based Services are encouraged to review COVID-19 safety precautions and transmission information on the DHSS website.

 In an effort to protect Missouri’s most vulnerable populations, providers of in-home service providers are reminded to screen staff to ensure they are free of communicable diseases per the code of state regulations.
 Staff who have signs and symptoms described in CDC guidance should not report to work.

 In the event a participant is confirmed or presumed to be COVID-19 positive, the provider shall continue providing care as needed while following CDC guidance for precautions.
 Providers should evaluate all available options, including the use of family members or friends, in the event a participant’s needs cannot be met.
-If there is still a need for services after this evaluation, contact the appropriate Person Centered Care Planning (PCCP) team.

 Non-Emergency Medical Transportation (NEMT)

 Effective February 1, 2023 non-emergency medical transportation (NEMT) returned to pre-COVID practices.

 Effective April 1, 2023 agency model providers are no longer permitted to use family members as the caregiver.

 Effective August 1, 2022, providers are required to resume training requirements in a modified nature.
 Modified training requirements include:

 - Twelve (12) hours of orientation training for in-home service workers, including at least two (2) hours orientation to the provider agency and the agency’s protocols for handling emergencies, within thirty (30) days of employment.
 A minimum of six (6) hours of training will be provided prior to the first day of participant contact.